Did a feedback mechanism between propositional and prescriptive knowledge create modern growth?: Mechanism

 We extract information on authors' education and occupation from ESTC book titles (see data section~\ref{sec:assigning_subject_classes} and appendix section~\ref{sec:variable_descriptions}).
 The approach builds on the logic that authors with prestigious occupations or memberships, such as the Royal Society, were likely to report these when publishing their books.
-Concretely, we extract information on authors' membership in the Royal Society, England's first and most prestigious scientific society, as well as membership in other enlightenment societies, consisting of economic societies like the Society of Arts in London or the Dublin Society \citep{Stapelbroek2012,Howes2020}, the Linnean Society, the Society of Antiquaries, various agricultural societies, and the Philosophical Society in Philadelphia.
+Concretely, we extract information on authors' membership in the Royal Society, England's first and most prestigious scientific society, as well as membership in the \textit{Society for the Encouragement of Arts, Manufactures and Commerce} \citep{Howes2020}, England's first economic society founded to promote useful knowledge \citep[see also][]{cinnirella2025flow}.
 We further use information on authors who were engineers or had an academic career.
 Lastly, we use data on university students from \cite{Koschnick2025} to capture authors who enrolled at either the university of Oxford or Cambridge.\footnote{In the seventeenth and eighteenth century, these were the only English universities.}

 To test how authors' networks, occupation, and education could have impacted spillovers, we formulate the following model: